 (c) the study of resultative constructions, e.g. verbs of chromatic change (il a peint la porte en bleu) or nomination verbs (il a été bombardé chef) within a comparative Romance – Germanic perspective.
 These constructions are atypical of Romance languages but seem to be productive to a certain extent, though on a lower level of generality.
 This research forms part of joint research with several GLIMS colleagues.

 Besides these two research lines I occasionally also published on discourse markers (e.g. aussi) and families of (complex) prepositional constructions (sous le N de).

-As to methodology, my research is mainly corpus-based (quantified), though not exclusively, and is currently broadening its empirical basis by seeking to integrate psycholinguistic evidence through collaboration with the department of experimental psychology (R. Hartsuiker).
+As to methodology, my research is mainly corpus-based (quantified), though not exclusively, and is currently broadening its empirical basis by making use of distributional semantics (word embbedings, vector space semantics) and is seeking to integrate psycholinguistic evidence through collaboration with the department of experimental psychology (R. Hartsuiker).
 On the theoretical level, my research is conducted in a general functional-cognitive perspective, which means that ‘meaning’ is considered fundamental to formal structure, although without neglecting that meaning contrasts should be maximally based on formal (language-internal), and more generally, distributional, properties.
 More specifically, my works ows a lot to the constructionist (Construction Grammar) approaches.

-My work has been published in about 100 papers, often in international peer reviewed journals and volumes.
+My work has been published in more than 100 papers, mostly in international peer-reviewed journals and volumes.
 The full bibliography can be found in the publications' section.